 DOES HITTING A HEAVY BAG BUILD MUSCLE?

-Yes, as you work all of your core muscles, legs, back, arms, shoulders.
+Yes, as you work all of your core muscles, legs, back, arms, and shoulders.
 Effectively it is a full-body workout.

 DO YOU NEED HAND WRAPS FOR HEAVY BAG?